dohmandjo/cse280-course/prove12.md

 ## Question 2

 Now Tessie and her friends have acquired two more word games (for a total of 3) and have deided to vary the snacks they munch on while playing games.
 They have selected 7 different types of snacks.
-If a game-night configuration consists of a word game, another game (either a board or card game), and a snack, then how many different game-night configuraitons are possible now?
+If a game-night configuration consists of a word game, another game (either a board or card game), and a snack, then how many different game-night configurations are possible now?

 **Answer**: